jjordan18/flot.tooltip/README.md

 ### What's new in v0.4.4? ###

 -	add support for percentage, for pie/stacked chart.
-Such as "%p" or "%p.2"
+Such as `%p` or with precision `%p.2`
--	add regex for label, labels in tooltips can be modified using regular expression
+-	add `labelRegex` option for label, labels in tooltips can be modified using regular expression. e.g. `/([a-zA-Z])/i`

 ### v0.4.3? ###